Summary

 Interim results

-In the Austrian case study sites Marchfeld and Alpenvorland 20 farmers were interviewed about the use of and possible contamination with plastics on their farms.
-Furthermore, soil samples were taken from two fields per farm.
-These were analyzed for macro- and microplastics.
+In the Austrian "case study sites" Marchfeld and Alpenvorland, a total of 20 farmers were interviewed about the use of and possible contamination with plastic on their farms.
+In addition, soil samples were taken from two fields per farm.
+These were analysed for macro- and microplastics.

 Publications